 All NordPass users now have the ability to store and manage passkeys in NordPass and use them to access apps and websites.
 NordPass syncs your passkeys across all of your devices as well as operating systems and enables you to safely share passkeys whenever needed.
 It is important to note that sharing passkeys is not as easy with alternative systems as it is with NordPass.

-We’re excited to let you know that with the release of iOS 17, passkey storage is now available on NordPass app for iOS devices.
+We’re excited to let you know that with the release of iOS 17 and Android 14, passkey storage is now available on NordPass apps for both iOS and Android devices.
 This is a monumental step for us, ensuring that you, our users, enjoy a seamless experience across all platforms and devices.

 In addition to mobile access, you can also reach your passkeys on NordPass via the desktop app, web vault, Firefox, and Chrome-based browser extensions.
 We're also thrilled to share that support for the Safari extension is on the priority list and will be launched later this year.